-Dexter Tiff Roberts is an award-winning journalist serving as a Nonresident Senior Fellow in the Atlantic Council's Asia Security Initiative and a Fellow at the University of Montana's Maureen and Mike Mansfield Center.
+Dexter Tiff Roberts is an award-winning writer and speaker serving as a Senior Fellow in the Atlantic Council's Asia Security Initiative, a Fellow at the Maureen and Mike Mansfield Center, and an adjunct instructor in political science at the University of Montana.
 He is a regular commentator on the U.S.-China trade and political relationship.
 Previously he was China bureau chief and Asia News Editor at Bloomberg Businessweek, based in Beijing for more than two decades.
 He has reported from all of China's provinces and regions including Tibet and Xinjiang, covering the rise of companies and entrepreneurs, manufacturing and migrants, demography and civil society.
 He has also reported from North Korea, Mongolia and Cambodia, on China's growing economic and political influence.
 His recent reporting has focused on how legacy policies from China's past, including its household registration system, are leading to growing inequality and social tension, and are holding back the country's development.

 Roberts has won numerous journalism honors, including Overseas Press Club awards, the Sidney Hillman Foundation prize, Human Rights Press awards, and Society of Publishers in Asia editorial excellence awards.
 He has a bachelor's degree in political science from Stanford University, where he was a National Merit Scholar, and a master of international affairs focusing on China and journalism from Columbia University, where he was a recipient of the New York Financial Writers Association Scholarship.
 He is fluent in Mandarin Chinese and studied at National Taiwan Normal University's Mandarin Training Center in Taipei, Taiwan.
-Roberts' first book, The Myth of Chinese Capitalism: The Worker, The Factory, and The Future of the World, was published by St. Martin's Press in March 2020.
-He is represented by Macmillan Speakers Bureau and has has launched a China trade newsletter titled Trade War.
+Roberts' first book, The Myth of Chinese Capitalism: The Worker, The Factory, and The Future of the World, was published by St. Martin's Press in March 2020, the audio version, was published by Tantor Audio on July 31, 2020, and the Chinese edition, 《低端中國：黨、土地、農民工，與中國即將到來的經濟危機》was published by Gusa Publishing on March 31, 2021.
+He has launched a China trade newsletter titled Trade War and is represented by Macmillan Speakers Bureau.

 Praise for The Myth of Chinese Capitalism